The Hardest Chinese Characters 最难写的汉字

-The Chinese character for exorcism is not the character with the most strokes.
+The Chinese character with the most strokes is not exorcism.
 There are two characters with as many as 64 strokes!
-However, the complexity of those two characters is highly doubted since it is 4 times the same character which consists of 16 strokes.
+However, the complexity of those two characters is highly doubted since it is 4 times the same character which consists of 16 stroke

 ( zhé – verbose) composed of 龍 lóng (lit. “dragon”) and zhèng composed of 興 xīng/xìng (lit. “flourish”).

 Do you know another incredibly hard character?

 No matter how complex Chinese characters may seem, they are not impossible to learn or write.
 It is important to remember that while some characters may be challenging, there is always room for progress and improvement.
 Among the vast array of Chinese characters, there is a category that is often considered the hardest Chinese character to write.
 These characters exemplify the ultimate complexity in the history of Chinese characters.
 However, it is crucial to not let this deter anyone from studying Chinese.
 With dedication and practice, it is possible to overcome the difficulties and master the art of writing these intricate characters.

 You might also like these articles:

 Love it?
 Pin it and save it for later!